The Product Development Process – Step 4 – Design

 This is the big picture.
 Finding the best overall design always starts by considering various possibilities.
 A more complex problem deserves more concepts to consider.
 Start, with something like a brainstorming session, and measure all kinds of ideas.
 A reasonable list of requirements at this point is extremely valuable for assessment.

 The conceptual phase is a time for sketching on the whiteboard or on paper.
-It’s a time for bringing good brains together, and a time for discussion.
-Also, it’s a time for quiet contemplation where the group ideas are carefully thought through.
+It is a time for bringing good brains together, and a time for discussion.
+Also, it is a time for quiet contemplation where the group ideas are carefully thought through.
 Capture ideas, the evaluate, mutate, blend and reincarnate them, because design engineering is a process of sorting through possibilities.

 It is my firm belief that the best ideas come from multiple good sources.
 By bouncing ideas back and forth, mutating them through the filter of various perspectives, the elegant solution rises to the surface.

-“There is no smartest person. . .
-The best ideas come from multiple sources.”
+"There is no smartest person . . .
+The best ideas come from synergy of multiple sources."

 A “HARD” Note to Inventors

-The good ideas of others enhance and perfect your original concepts.
-Even when the new propositions are, in the end, not included, if they were honestly considered and evaluated they will benefit the product by assuring all aspects are considered.
+The good ideas of others can enhance and perfect your original concepts.
+Even when the new propositions are, in the end, not included, if they were honestly considered they will benefit the product by assuring all aspects are examined.
 New ideas or additions do not devalue the inventor; they enhance the product.
+Resistance to outside input degrades both.

-* See also our huge web feature for Inventors. *
+* See also our web article feature for Inventors. *

 Evaluating Concepts